erikthetechhobo/stripe-starter/README.md

       gatsby develop
     ```

     The first time you run the project the buttons will not work.
 The 'gatsby-node.js' creates 3 different products on your Stripe account and Stripe creates price ids for all of them.
+I'm in the process of fixing this with page queries.

     On the stripe dashboard click "Products" and you'll see the 3 items.